mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/05-2-contamination.md

 2. Breaking sequences into k-mers – Each reference sequence is split into short, fixed-length DNA fragments called k-mers (commonly 35 bp).

-In our study, we will use the Prebuild dataset PlusPF For this tutorial, we will use the PlusPF database which contains the Standard (archaea, bacteria, viral, plasmid, human, UniVec_Core), protozoa and fungi data.
+In our study, we will use the Prebuild dataset Standard.
+For this tutorial, we will use the PlusPF database which contains the Standard (archaea, bacteria, viral, plasmid, human, UniVec_Core).
 The PlusPF Kraken2 database uses a k-mer size of **35**.

 | Database     | Origin                                                                 |
 |-------------|------------------------------------------------------------------------|